netgen/vagrant-ansible-ezpublish/provisioning/roles/common/README.md

 Role Variables
 --------------

-- PROJECT_TIMEZONE variable shuld be set as group/host var
+- PROJECT_TIMEZONE variable should be set as group/host variables

 Dependencies
 ------------